jamesquinlan/dsc-techstack/topics/ethics.md

 * __Consent__: How can individuals give meaningful consent to collecting and using their data?

-* __Transparency__: How can the collection and use of data be made more transparent to individuals and society as a whole?
+* __Transparency__: How can the collection and use of data be made more transparent to individuals and society?

 * __Bias__: How can we ensure data analysis is free from bias and discrimination?

-* __Accountability__: Who is responsible for ensuring that data is collected, analyzed, and used ethically?
+* __Accountability__: Who ensures data is collected, analyzed, and used ethically?

 * __Fairness__: How can we ensure that the benefits and risks of data analysis are distributed fairly across society?